samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 ### Planar Adventure Situations

-You can use the Planar Adventure Situations table instead of the tables in the “[Adventure Situations by Level](/sources/dnd/dmg-2024/creating-adventures#AdventureSituationsbyLevel)” section in [chapter 4](/sources/dnd/dmg-2024/creating-adventures) to inspire adventures that draw characters into the planes of existence.
+You can use the Planar Adventure Situations table instead of the tables in the "[Adventure Situations by Level](/sources/dnd/dmg-2024/creating-adventures#AdventureSituationsbyLevel)" section in [chapter 4](/sources/dnd/dmg-2024/creating-adventures) to inspire adventures that draw characters into the planes of existence.
 These adventure ideas are most appropriate for characters of level 11+.

 #### Planar Adventure Situations